Strawberry Caprese Farro Salad

 - Fill a medium saucepan with cold, salted water and bring to a boil.
 Add the rinsed farro, stir, and cook for 25 to 30 minutes or the farro is tender and cooked through.
 Drain the farro in a fine-meshed sieve and spread into a thin layer onto a clean sheet pan (alternatively, you can place it in a large mixing bowl - the goal is to cool the farro quickly).
 Cool completely at room temperature, or place in the refrigerator for 10 to 15 minutes to speed this process up.

 - As the farro is cooling, prepare the pesto.
 In a large food processor, pulse the garlic until finely minced.
 Add the basil leaves and pine nuts, and pulse until coarsely chopped, scraping down the sides of the bowl as necessary.
 Slowly pour in the olive oil, processing until mostly smooth.
+Stir in the parmigiano-reggiano.
 Season to taste with salt and pepper.

 - Hull and quarter half the package of strawberries.
 Once the farro has cooled, place in a large mixing or serving bowl and generously toss with the pesto until evenly coated.
 Add the strawberries, mozzarella pearls, and tomatoes and toss gently.
 Season to taste with salt and pepper.
 Serve at room temperature.